Me-TV/Me-TV/README.md

 Hopefully the UI is intuitive and gives a good UX.
 If not please feel free to submit an issue.

 ## Recording

 The main Me TV program is a GUI for watching TV.
 With it come two command line programs, _me-tv-record_ and _me-tv-schedule_. _me-tv-record_ records a named channel for a given period to a named MPEG-4 file.
-The created files can be watched using Glide or Totem (or any other viewer program that can play MPEG-4 files). _me-tv-schedule_ is a command line program for setting up an execution of me-tv-record, i.e. it schedule recording a given channel for a given duration outputting to a given file, starting at a given time in the future.
+The created files can be watched using Glide or Totem (or any other viewer program that can play MPEG-4 files). _me-tv-schedule_ is a command line program for setting up an execution of me-tv-record, i.e. it schedules recording a given channel for a given duration outputting to a given file, starting at a given time in the future.

 ## NB